 Firefighters work in fire stations in 24-hour shifts.
 Then they are off duty for the next 48 or 72 hours.
 In some departments, firefighters are on duty for 10 hours and are off duty for the next 14 hours.
 As expected, firefighters are prone to high injury and illness rates due to the nature of their work.
 To minimize the risk of injury, they have to wear protective gear while on duty.

-The 2015 Occupational Employment and Wages report of the US Bureau of Labor Statistics revealed that the mean annual wage of firefighters is $46,870.
-In 2012, the agency reported that the lowest paid firefighters got $22,030 while the highest paid received over $79,150.
+The 2017 Occupational Employment and Wages report of the US Bureau of Labor Statistics revealed that the mean annual wage of firefighters is $46,870.
+The agency reported that the lowest paid firefighters got $22,030 while the highest paid received over $79,150.
 Most Firefighters below to a union.

 In addition to salaried firefighters, there are volunteer firefighters.
 They do the same tasks as career firefighters but aren’t paid to do so.
 They give their service willingly.
 In 2012, there were about two times as many volunteer firefighters as paid firefighters, based on US government data.